By: Dr. Jeremy Mayer, Associate Professor, Schar School of Policy and Government

 Graduate students in our hyper partisan polarized era may be worried about how civil discussions can take place in the classroom.
 This is particularly true at a place like Mason, which has a diverse faculty, many with strong political views and identities.
 In truth, it can be hard to have a civil discussion about reproductive access policy or some other controversial topic, without descending into a CNN style shouting match.

 The keys are civility and respect.

 Often, by the time students reach the graduate level they feel their days of campus and involvement and activism are behind them.
 This is understandable – priorities certainly do change once in graduate school with a focus shifting more toward professional pursuits, research, and degree completion.
 Yet, there are many opportunities for graduate students to continue to engage with the campus community.
 For those who were once active undergraduate campus leaders and for those who have never served in a formal leadership role, I am here to say Graduate Students, Let Your Voices Be Heard!

-My name is Hadeel and I am a graduate …
+My name is Hadeel and I am a graduate policy student from …

 By Lewis Forrest, II, Associate Dean for University Life

 Spring is here and the semester is entering its busy season before exams and graduation.
 How are you holding up?
 Are you able to attend to your well-being and stay focused during this important time?
 Are you more resilient than you realize?